SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionEntity/GetMemberTabHeading.md

 # String GetMemberTabHeading()

-'Companies', or whatever else is appropriate - the plural form of the entity name; this string will contain resource references
+'Companies', or whatever else is appropriate* the plural form of the entity name; this string will contain resource references

 **Returns:** String